marcosgambeta/harbourpp-v1/contrib/hbhpdf/3rd/libhpdf/README.md

 files for several compilers are included in the package for WIndows.
 In the case of  most of UNIX, these libraries are usually installed.)

-*
-* Available development environment
+# Available development environment
-*

 Haru can work as both static-library (.a, .lib) and shared-library (.so, .dll).
 When you use it as static-library, It can be used by C and a C++.
 But when you use it as shared-library, it can be used by many development languages which support shared library.
 So far, Haru provides bindings for Ruby, Delphi/Free Pascal and C#.

-If you write bindings for other programing languages, please notice me!
+If you write bindings for other programming languages, please notice me!

-*
-* Runtime environment of programs using Haru
+# Runtime environment of programs using Haru
-*

 1. static-library
    No runtime files are required.